Fire Safety Tips to Keep Your Family Safe This Winter

 - Children playing with matches or lighters are the leading cause of fire deaths for children 5 and under.
 Keep these items up high, preferably in a locked cabinet, out of the sight and reach of small children.

-- If lights dim or flicker, fuses blow frequently, or sparks shoot from receptacles when items are plugged in or unplugged, consult an electrician.
+- If lights dim or flicker, fuses blow frequently, or sparks shoot from receptacles when items are plugged in or unplugged, call a qualified electrician or an electrical contractor from Ken Caryl.
+Ask for electrical fixture installation and repair ASAP.
 Never run cords under rugs or heavy furniture.
+A tv bed from TV Bed Store will have spaces where you can hide wires so you may want to replace your ordinary bed.
 Don’t use light bulbs with higher wattages than recommended for a fixture.
+Experts like Asbury Electric can guide you or help with repairs.

 - Carbon monoxide alarms are not substitutes for smoke alarms.
 Know the difference between the sound of smoke alarms and carbon monoxide alarms.